biocore/songbird/README.md

 **the only required parameters to Songbird** are a feature table, metadata, and a formula.

-In the examples using the Red Sea dataset above, the reason we specifically set `--epochs` and `--differential-prior` to different values was due to consulting Tensorboard to make sure the model was properly fitting.
+In the examples using the Red Sea dataset above, the reason we changed the `--epochs` and `--differential-prior` to different values from the default was due to consulting Tensorboard to optimize parameter fit.

 ### Okay, so *how* should I adjust parameters to get my model to fit properly?